-- (d) Selling or giving marijuana to persons under 21 years of age shall remain illegal; - (c) Individuals will have to be 21 years of age or older to purchase marijuana; - (f) Driving under the influence of marijuana will remain illegal; and - (g) Marijuana sold in the State will be tested and labeled.

-NRS 453D.020(3).

-- BQ2 mandated the DoT to "conduct a background check of each prospective owner, officer, and board member of a marijuana establishment license applicant."
-NRS 453D.200(6). - 9.
-On November 8, 2016, by Executive Order 2017-02, Governor Brian Sandoval established a Task Force composed of 19 members to offer suggestions and proposals for legislative, regulatory, and executive actions to be taken in implementing BQ2. - 10.
-The Task Force's findings, issued on May 30, 2017, referenced the 2014 licensing process for issuing Medical Marijuana Establishment Registration Certificates under NRS 453A.
-The Task Force recommended that "the qualifications for licensure of a marijuana establishment and the impartial numerically scored bidding process for retail marijuana stores be maintained as in the medical marijuana program except for a change in how local jurisdictions participate in selection of locations." - Some of the Task Force's recommendations appear to conflict with BQ2.

-The requirement identified by the Task Force at the time was contained in NAC 453A.302(1) which states:

-Except as otherwise required in subsection 2, the requirements of this chapter concerning owners of medical marijuana establishments only apply to a person with an aggregate ownership interest of 5 percent or more in a medical marijuana establishment.

-The second recommendation of concern is:

-The Task Force recommends that NRS 453A be changed to address companies that own marijuana establishment licenses in which there are owners with less than 5% ownership interest in the company.
-The statute should be amended to:

-\Limit fingerprinting, background checks and renewal of agent cards to owners officers and board members with 5% or less cumulatively of the company to once every five years;
+1 (d) Selling or giving marijuana to persons under 21 years of age shall remain illegal; (e) Individuals will have to be 21 years of age or older to purchase marijuana; 2 (f) Driving under the influence of marijuana will remain illegal; and (g) Marijuana sold in the State will be tested and labeled.
+3 NRS 453D.020(3).
+4 8.
+BQ2 mandated the DoT to "conduct a background check of each prospective owner, 5 officer, and board member of a marijuana establishment license applicant."
+NRS 453D.200(6).
+6 7 9.
+On November 8, 2016, by Executive Order 2017-02, Governor Brian Sandoval 8 established a Task Force composed of 19 members to offer suggestions and proposals for legislative, 9 regulatory, and executive actions to be taken in implementing BQ2.
+10 10.
+The Task Force's findings, issued on May 30, 2017, referenced the 2014 licensing 11 process for issuing Medical Marijuana Establishment Registration Certificates under NRS 453A.
+The 12 Task Force recommended that "the qualifications for licensure of a marijuana establishment and the 13 impartial numerically scored bidding process for retail marijuana stores be maintained as in the medical 14 15 marijuana program except for a change in how local jurisdictions participate in selection of locations."
+16 11.
+Some of the Task Force's recommendations appear to conflict with BQ2.
+17 18 The Final Task Force report (Exhibit 2009) contained the following statements: 19 The Task Force recommends that retail marijuana ownership interest requirements remain consistent with the 20 medical marijuana program at 2510.
+21 The requirement identified by the Task Force at the time was contained in NAC 453A.302(1) which states: 22 Except as otherwise required in subsection 2, the requirements of this chapter concerning owners of medical 23 marijuana establishments only apply to a person with an aggregate ownership interest of 5 percent or more in a medical marijuana establishment.
+24 The second recommendation of concern is: 25 26 The Task Force recommends that NRS 453A be changed to address companies that own marijuana establishment licenses in which there are owners with less than 5% ownership interest in the company.
+The statute should be 20 amended to: Limit fingerprinting, background checks and renewal of agent cards to owners officers and board members with 28 5% or less cumulatively of the company to once every five years; "Only require owners officers and board members with 5% or more cumulatively and employees of the company to obtain agent registration catds; and Page 7 of 24